Library construction closures

 Closed: Oct 11, 2024

-Alternate libraries for services during closure: St. Johns Holds Pickup, North Portland Library and Northwest Library
+Alternate locations for services during closure: St. Johns Holds Pickup, North Portland Library and Northwest Library

 St. Johns will receive much-needed updates honoring its historic architecture while adding 2,900 square feet.